7 Important Factors of PCB Conformal Coating Ideal Thickness

 Conformal Coating Cure Methods

 Curing mechanisms play a very vital role in coat selection.
-Though, not all designers might concur with this.
+However, not all designers might concur with this.
 But when you look closely, curing methods are still essential.

 “Why do they come in handy?”
 One might ask.
 Some curing methods are relatively foolproof as they come with the ideal thickness to protect critical parts of a circuit board.
 Some of the most common cure methods include the following:

-1. Heat Cure – Heat cure is ideal, especially when one medicine can’t bring out the required conformal coating thickness to thoroughly protect a circuit board’s components.
+1. Heat Cure – A heat cure is ideal, especially when one medicine can’t bring out the required conformal coating thickness to thoroughly protect a circuit board’s components.

 2. Moisture Cure – Moisture curing finds heavy use in urethane and silicone systems.
 As the carrier solvents evaporate, what’s left behind is final curing.